UWrc/UWrc.github.io/docs/hyak101/basics/jobs.md

 title: Scheduling Jobs
 ---

 When you first ssh into `klone` you land on one of the two login nodes (e.g., `klone-login01`).
 Login nodes are shared amongst all users to transfer data, navigate the file system, and request resource slices to perform heavy duty computing.
 You should never use login nodes for heavy computing and automated mechanisms exist to monitor and enforce violations.
-The tool used to notify users of violations is "arbiter2" and you will receive an email for each offending process [**(Gardner, Migacz, and Haymore 2019)**](https://hyak.uw.edu/docs/compute/scheduling-jobs#ref_arbiter).
+The tool used to notify users of violations is "arbiter2" and you will receive an email for each offending process [<ins>**(Gardner, Migacz, and Haymore 2019)**</ins>](https://hyak.uw.edu/docs/compute/scheduling-jobs#ref_arbiter).

 To keep the login node in stable working order and ensure fair usage of the login node as a community resource, Hyak has a job scheduling software that will give you access to other nodes (i.e., different computers that are part of the `klone` cluster).
 The job scheduler software is called Slurm, and regular users of Hyak need to learn how to use Slurm to effectively and efficiently make use of Hyak as a resource for research computing.